Long term side effects of anal cancer radiotherapy

 'Just can’t wait' card

-You can get a card if you want to go to the toilet more often, or feel that you can’t wait when you do want to go.
-You can show the card to staff in shops or pubs etc. It allows you to use their toilets, without them asking awkward questions.
+You can get a card if you need to go to the toilet more often.
+Or feel that you can’t wait when you do need to go.
+You can show the card to staff in places such as shops or pubs.
+It allows you to use their toilets, without them asking awkward questions.

 Changes to your sex life

-Women may have dryness and shrinkage of the vagina, making sex painful.
+Men may also find it difficult to get an erection after treatment.
+And women may have dryness and shrinkage of the vagina.
+This can make sex painful.
 Using vaginal dilators after treatment can minimise this.
-Some women also have early menopause.
+Some women can also have early menopause Open a glossary item.

 Talk to your doctor if you think you have developed any of these side effects.
 There are ways of reducing and managing them.

 Radiotherapy to the pelvis can damage the bones in the pelvic area.
 The bones can become weaker.
-This can cause pain and also increases the risk of fractures of the pelvis or hip.
+This can cause pain and also increases the risk of breaking your pelvic or hip bones.

 Low levels of vitamin B12

-You might have low vitamin B12 after radiotherapy to the pelvis (the area between your hip bones).
+You might have low vitamin B12 Open a glossary item after radiotherapy to the pelvis (the area between your hip bones).
 This is called a vitamin B12 deficiency.

-Radiotherapy can stop your digestive system from taking in (absorbing) vitamin B12 from the food you eat.
+Radiotherapy can stop your digestive system Open a glossary item from taking in (absorbing) vitamin B12 from the food you eat.
 This is called malabsorption.
 This means you can have a B12 deficiency even if you eat a balanced diet.

-A B12 deficiency can be a cause of anaemia.
+A B12 deficiency can be a cause of anaemia Open a glossary item.
 This can lead to weakness, diarrhoea, numbness and tingling.

 It’s important that you go to your doctor if you’re experiencing these symptoms so that they can help you.